thenexthub/Codira/docs/archive/LangRefNew.rst

 .. admonition:: Commentary

-  Because Swift doesn't rely on a C-style "lexer hack" to know what is a type and what is a value, it is possible to fully parse a file without resolving import declarations.
+  Because Codira doesn't rely on a C-style "lexer hack" to know what is a type and what is a value, it is possible to fully parse a file without resolving import declarations.

-Swift has a strict separation between its phases of translation, and the compiler follows a conceptually simple design.
+Codira has a strict separation between its phases of translation, and the compiler follows a conceptually simple design.
 The phases of translation
 are: